-Dr Peter McCullough Early Treatment Protocol
+Dr Peter McCullough Early Treatment Protocol (December 2022)

 Well-respected North Texas cardiologist, Dr. Peter McCullough has impeccable academic credentials.
 He's an internist, cardiologist, epidemiologist, a full professor of medicine at Texas A&M College of Medicine in Dallas.
 He also has a master's degree in public health and is known for being one of the top five most-published medical researchers in the United States and is the editor of two medical journals.

 |McCullough et al. Reviews in Cardiovascular Medicine, 2020|